MyCryptoHQ/path-alias-resolver/README.md

 }
 ```

+Also, support for resolving aliased exports such as `export * from '@src/ethUnits';` is not implemented

 # How to use

 Let's say you have a project that has its source files in `<rootDir>/src`, and you want to ignore any `*.spec.ts` or `*.test.ts` files.